LeomPina/Car_sales_analysis/README.md

 3. Chosing our dependent variable

-4.Study the relation between numerical variables 4.1.Scatter-plot
+4. Study the relation between numerical variables
-  4.2.Cor-test
+  4.1.
+Scatter-plot
+  4.2.
+Cor-test

-5.Study the relation between numerical and categorical variables 5.1.Boxplot
+5. Study the relation between numerical and categorical variables 5.1.
+Boxplot
-  5.2.t-test
+  5.2. t-test

-6.Study the relation between numerical and logical variables 6.1.Boxplot
+6. Study the relation between numerical and logical variables 6.1.
+Boxplot
-  6.2.ANOVA
+  6.2.
+ANOVA

 ### Modelling

 When building the models to study certain user questions, we used the following methods:

-1.Linear regression model
+1. Linear regression model

-2.Logistic regression model
+2. Logistic regression model